devoxin/Lavalink.py/README.md

 Additionally, there is an [example cog](lavalink/examples).
 It should be noted that the example cog is oriented towards usage with Discord.py rewrite and Lavalink v3.1+, although backwards compatibility may be possible, it's not encouraged nor is support guaranteed.

+## Platform Support

+Currently, Lavalink.py only supports **Windows and Linux**.
+This is due to a missing library on Mac OS X that is required by lavalink.
+You can install Lavalink.py on it, but when you try to play sound nothing will come out.
+The error you should get is: `java.lang.UnsatisfiedLinkError: Required library at /natives/darwin/libudpqueue.dylib was not found`.

 ## Optional Dependencies

 `aiodns`   - Speed up DNS resolving.